Particular/docs.particular.net/nservicebus/sagas/index.md

 Saga data types should not be shared across different sagas.
 Sharing types can result in persisters physically sharing the same storage structure which should be avoided.

 WARNING: Sharing property types should also be avoided.
-Depending on the persister implementation sharing property types can result in shared storage structure.
+Depending on the persister implementation, sharing property types can result in storage structure being shared between endpoints.

 partial: disable-shared-state-check